FAI-Solutions/Continue-NIM-Proxy/README.md

 # NIM Proxy for Step 3.7 Flash, Nemotron 3 Ultra and Kimi k2.6 in Continue + VSCode/VSCodium

-Fixes **Step 3.7 Flash** (and other models) silently returning empty responses in [Continue](https://continue.dev/).
+Fixes **Step 3.7 Flash, Nemotron 3 Ultra and Kimi k2.6** (and other models) silently returning empty responses in [Continue](https://continue.dev/).

-**Root Cause**: Step 3.7 Flash on NVIDIA NIM runs with speculative decoding and includes a `usage` field on **every** streaming chunk.
+**Root Cause**: Step 3.7 Flash, Nemotron 3 Ultra and Kimi k2.6 on NVIDIA NIM runs with speculative decoding and includes a `usage` field on **every** streaming chunk.
 Continue's OpenAI provider interprets any chunk containing `usage` as the final chunk and stops — discarding all content silently, no error shown.

 ---